Chart Color Schemes

 Health

-Health performance in Kempsey Surrounds is well below average with prevalence of common health conditions notable across both younger and older age cohorts
+Health outcomes in Kempsey Surrounds are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Kempsey Surrounds faces significant health challenges, with common conditions prevalent among both younger and older age groups.
-Private health cover is low at approximately 46% (~4,479 people), compared to the national average of 55.3%.
+Kempsey Surrounds shows below-average health outcomes according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are higher than average, with common health conditions more prevalent across both younger and older age cohorts.
+Private health cover is extremely low at approximately 46% of the total population (~4,496 people), compared to 51.9% in Rest of NSW and a national average of 55.7%.

 Frequently Asked Questions - Health